Lisbon Weather March Averages, Portugal

 The average temperature is around 19°C, while the average low also climbs to around 11°C in the evenings.
 You can usually experience about 4 days where the temperature is a pleasant 21°C or better, and at least one day it will reach above 26°C.

 The Warmest March Day On Record

 The highest temperature ever recorded in March was 28.3°C.

 Sunrise gets close to 6:30 AM towards the end of the month until daylight savings time around the 25th of the month pushes it back up to 7:30 AM.
 Sunset is near 8 PM.
 The hours of daylight increase to almost 12 hours in March and you will now have 7 hours of average daily sunshine.

-The average monthly rainfall drops significantly from January and February to around 68mm in March.
+The average monthly rainfall is around 68mm in March.
 You will still see about the same number of rainy days, fifteen, during the month of March as you did the previous two months, but at least the heavier downpours lessen.
-Thunderstorms still linger and happen about once during the month.

-The average sea temperature is about 15°C (about 59°F), so if the weather is pleasant, and you are the hardy-type, you can head to the beach and take a dip in the sea.
+The average sea temperature is about 15°C, so if the weather is pleasant, and you are the hardy-type, you can head to the beach and take a dip in the sea.

 The TRYP Lisboa Oriente Hotel is a Wydham Resort and has a great location in the eastern part of Lisbon city.
 It is only 3 km from Lisbon airport and near the Basco da Gama Bridge.
 The Vasco da Gama shopping mall is nearby as is the Lisbon Casino and Aquarium.
 There is also a TRYP hotel located at the airport.